Serecola/bad-emq-players/README.md

 git push
 ```

-Then: **Settings → Pages → Source: main branch / root → Save**

-Your site will be live at `https://<you>.github.io/<repo>/`

----

 ## Notes

-- The toggle (never-correct mode) uses the same fetched file — no second request.
 - If a player ID has no data, the app shows a clear "not found" message.
 - To update data, re-run `precompute.py` and push the new `data/` folder.